Why Is My Cactus Falling Over? (And How To Fix It)

 There can be various reasons why your cactus is falling over.

-Some are more serious than others, but all should be addressed as soon as possible to prevent further damage.
+Some are more serious than others, but all should be addressed immediately to prevent further damage.

 The following are some common reasons cactus plants fall over.